bbatsche/Verify/README.md

 ## Basic Usage

-To use Verify in your unit tests, call the `verify()` function followed by one or more conjunction, and then the assertion(s).
+To use Verify in your unit tests, call the `verify()` function, followed by one or more conjunction, and then your assertion(s).
 For example:

 ```php
 $testValue = true;